 See if the breeder is a real company or person on Facebook or other social media platforms.
 Scammers often use fake names and pictures.
 If the social profile is new with a low number of friends, it could be a scammer.
 Breeder’s should have a professional website other than social media accounts.

 Ask the breeder for 3 or 4 references, including pictures of successful adoptions.
 A good breeder will be TICA certified or a member with their cattery listed on the web site.
+Also, ask for Vet information and how long they have been in business.

 Application Process and Contract